 - Step Six Let dry and move to a celebrated location in your yard or home.
 You’re done!

-How easy of a kid’s craft project was that?
-And what a sweet little way to add some design flair to your porch.
+How easy was that?
+This tree branch craft is a sweet way to add some design flair to your porch.
 I’m going to try hanging white lights from it soon….So the next time you’re out and about in nature, look around for some “art materials” to bring home and have fun with; your child’s imagination thanks you.